nancy-kataria/Digital-Lawyer/README.md

 - Consider using smaller models or remote Ollama setup
 - Web interface works on tablets and smartphones
 - Progressive Web App (PWA) support planned

-## Important Legal Disclaimers

-### Legal Advice Disclaimer
-**This application provides general legal information only and does not constitute legal advice.**

-- **Not a Substitute**: This AI cannot replace qualified legal counsel
-- **Seek Professional Help**: Always consult with a licensed attorney for specific legal matters
-- **Jurisdiction Matters**: Laws vary by location and change frequently
-- **Time Sensitivity**: Legal advice can be time-sensitive

-### Privacy Statement
-- Your conversations are processed locally on your device
-- No data is transmitted to external servers (in local mode)
-- No chat history is stored or logged
-- You maintain full control over your data

-### Security Notice
-- This software is provided "as is" without warranties
-- Users are responsible for their own data security
-- Regular security updates are recommended
-- Report security issues responsibly

 ---